XuanxiangHuang/Xddnnf-experiments/README.md

 #### dt_models:
 Trained DT models, 'bool' indicates all features are binary, 'cat' indicates there are categorical features.
+(Each dataset was randomly split into training data (80%) and testing data (20%).
+The test instances reported in the paper are the first half of the testing data.)

 #### sdd_models:
 sdd files and vtree files, you can check SDD size here.